BrunoFelipeCB/Case-Ifood/README.md

 ## Step 6: Considerations and results.

 - With the pipeline performing preprocessing, PCA, K-Means, GridSearchCV, LogisticRegression, RandomUnderSampler, KNeighborsClassifier, DecisionTreeClassifier, among others, the dataset was segmented into 3 clusters.
+- I believe that by classifying into 3 clusters, we will achieve more success in upcoming marketing campaigns.

 **Cluster 0**: